benjaminramey/benjaminramey.github.io/_posts/2015-09-03-permutations-with-iterators-in-csharp.markdown

 the messages arrived in, I needed all permutations of those messages so I could send them to the Saga in each order and test the resulting state.

-I found this super article ont he subject that gave all the code I needed: [Generating Permutations with C# Iterators][article].
+I found this super article on the subject that gave all the code I needed: [Generating Permutations with C# Iterators][article].

 Thanks IanG on Tap!